 The School District has a double 'A' (AA) bond rating by Standard & Poor's (S&P), a New York municipal rating agency.
 There are only a small number of School Districts in Pennsylvania that hold this rating.
-To have a double 'A' (AA) bond rating will enable the School District to realize savings in insurance costs and debt service payments
+To have a double 'A' (AA) bond rating will enable the School District to realize savings in insurance costs and debt service payments on any up-coming bond issues.
+The double 'A' (AA) rating reflects the School District's stable outlook, primarily the residential nature of the School District, with easy employment access to the Pittsburgh MSA.
+S&P cites "....very high wealth levels and a large tax base that has exhibited ongoing healthy growth and no taxpayer concentration."

-The revenue and expenditure budget for the 2017/2018 fiscal year is \$6.4M more than the budget for 2016/2017.
-Revenues included increases for local sources in the amount of \$5.26M, increases for state sources in the amount of \$1.51M, an increase in federal sources of \$260K and an decrease in other financing sources of \$667K.
-Included in state related mandates is retirement expense which has been budgeted at an employer contribution rate of 32.57%.
-While this cost is shared with the Commonwealth of Pennsylvania, retirement expense accounts for approximately 14.8% of the budget.
+The revenue and expenditure budget for the 2018-2019 fiscal year is \$8.5M more than the budget for 2017-2018.
+Revenues included increases for local sources in the amount of \$6.1M, increases for state sources in the amount of \$1.2M, an increase in federal sources of \$0.2M, and an increase in other financing sources of \$1.0M.
+Included in state related mandates is retirement expense which has been budgeted at an employer contribution rate of 33.43%.
+While this cost is shared with the Commonwealth of Pennsylvania, retirement expense accounts for approximately 15.3% of the budget.
 The School District is required to contribute, by state law, to the employee retirement program.
-Health insurance costs continue to increase for every employer.
-Based on premiums and claims, the School District anticipates only a nominal increase in these costs during 2017/2018.
-Over the past ten fiscal years, costs have increased substantially.
+Health insurance costs have historically increased each year for the School District.
+Based on premiums and claims, the School District anticipates these costs to be relatively stable in 2018-2019 fiscal year due to favorable renewal rates.
+However, if the historical trend continues after the 2018-2019 fiscal year, we would expect these to impact future budgets.
 This is a fiscal reality that has affected every business and organization in western Pennsylvania.